fybrik/fybrik/site/docs/tasks/control-plane-security.md

       # The secret should be of `kubernetes.io/tls` type.
       # Relavent if tls is used.
       certSecretName: "tls-opa-connector-certs"
-      # Name of kubernetes tls secret namespace that holds opa-connector certificate.
-      certSecretNamespace: "fybrik-system"
-      # Name of kubernetes secret that holds the certificate authority (CA) certificate which is used
+      # Name of kubernetes secret that holds the certificate authority (CA) certificates
-      # by opa-connector to validate the connection to the manager if mtls is enabled.
+      # which are used by opa-connector to validate the connection to the manager if
+      # mtls is enabled.
+      # The CA certificates key in the secret should have `.crt` suffix.
+      # The provided certificates replaces the certificates in the system CA certificate store.
+      # If the secret is not provided then the CA certificates are taken from the system
+      # CA certificate store, for example `/etc/ssl/certs/`.
       cacertSecretName: "tls-ca"
-      # Name of kubernetes secret namespace that holds the certificate authority (CA) certificate which
-      # is used by opa-connector to validate the connection to the manager if mtls is enabled.
-      cacertSecretNamespace: "fybrik-system"
 ```

 ### Using Istio